German-owned company Reiloy USA to expand in Maize, bring new jobs

 MAIZE, Kan.
-(KSNW) – Reiloy USA is expanding its advanced manufacturing capabilities with plans to invest more than 20-million dollars in a new building and new machinery to grow the German-owned company’s footprint in Maize.
+(KSNW) – Reiloy USA is expanding its advanced manufacturing capabilities with plans to invest more than $20 million in a new building and new machinery to grow the German-owned company’s footprint in Maize.

 “We are excited to expand in Maize in the same industrial park site as our current operations,” said Joe Piccini, Reiloy USA President.
 “This expansion brings additional sophisticated and proprietary equipment and technology that will benefit customers throughout North and South Americas.
 We plan to begin construction on the new building in March and hiring of additional employees this spring.”